DamMroz/Angle/README.md

 You can directly run the python script, but you will need `numpy`.

 # How to
-You have to perform DFT calculations for example with [VASP](https://www.vasp.at/) first, followed by phonon evaluation (e.g. [Phonopy](https://github.com/atztogo/phonopy).
+You have to perform DFT calculations for example with [VASP](https://www.vasp.at/) first, followed by phonon evaluation (e.g. [Phonopy])(https://github.com/atztogo/phonopy).
 Furthermore, you need to transform the thermal displacement matrices ([Phonopy](https://github.com/atztogo/phonopy) output) to the "Ustar" format.
 You can use the [MolecularToolbox](https://github.com/JaGeo/MolecularToolbox) to obtain the Ustar values directly from [Phonopy](https://github.com/atztogo/phonopy).
-Then you just need to prepare the input filex "inpex.txt" and "inpth.txt" as shown in the `Example` folder.
+Then you just need to prepare the input files "inpex.txt" and "inpth.txt" as shown in the `Example` folder.

 # Result
 You will get a list with the eigenvectors and corresponding angles.